 Why Is Dark Content a Problem?

-Research from the Global Databerg Report said that it will cost organizations 3.3 trillion dollars by 2020 to manage useless data.
+Research from the Global Databerg Report said that it will cost organizations 3.3 trillion dollars to manage useless data.
 So yes, the cost is a factor, but it isn’t the biggest driver.

 But it’s not the most compelling argument.
 Risk – in particular, data theft – is a bigger driver.
 It’s not a matter of if your data will be stolen, but when.
 And the question becomes what they will get when they do breach your network and how much will they get?
 What will you do about it afterward?
 Facebook, Equifax, eBay, JP Morgan and many more have faced major data breaches.